Revolution helmets: HITS technology

-Injury Prevention Research and Controversy
+Injury prevention research and controversy

 One major study on the helmet's effectiveness (funded by Riddell) was conducted by the University of Pittsburgh Medical Center.
 The research compared the Revolution helmet with other models.
 2,000 high school players participated in the study which took place over the course of three years.
 The study's results showed that 5.4% of the athletes wearing the Revolution helmet suffered a concussion during a game as opposed to 7.6% of the players wearing the older model helmets.
 High school players wearing the Revolution helmet were 31% less likely to experience a concussion.
 The University of Pittsburgh Medical Center later disavowed these results, citing problems with the design of the study, according to the book League of Denial.
 The Federal Trade Commission also conducted an independent investigation into the safety claims made by Riddell.
 It concluded that "the study did not substantiate Riddell’s claim that Revolution varsity football helmets reduce concussions or the risk of concussion by 31% compared to other varsity football helmets."
 It also invalidated all claims relating to youth football and the Revolution youth helmet due to the fact that the UPMC study tested neither youth players nor the youth version of the helmet.
 Despite determining that Riddell falsely represented numerous claims, the FTC chose not to sanction Riddell as the company had already discontinued use of the 31% claim.